- Court: United States Supreme Court

-The Kawashimas, lawful permanent residents, were convicted of making a false statement on a tax return and for assisting in the preparation of a false tax return.
-Under 8 U.S.C. § 1101(a)(43)(M)(i), an offense that involves fraud or deceit in which the total loss to the victim exceeds $10,000 is defined as an aggravated felony.
-Mr. Kawashima stipulated that the government’s total loss as a result of his false tax return was $245,126.
-Under 8 U.S.C. § 1227(a)(2)(A)(iii), any alien convicted of an aggravated felony is deportable.
-As a result of the Kawashimas’ convictions, an immigration judge ordered the Kawashimas’ removal to Japan.
-The Board of Immigration Appeals made the determination that the Kawashimas’ convictions constituted aggravated felonies and affirmed the deportation order.
-The Ninth Circuit Court of Appeals affirmed the Board’s determination.
+Mr. and Mrs. Kawashima, lawful permanent residents, were convicted for "subscribing to a false statement on a tax return" and for "aiding and assisting in the preparation of a false tax return" respectively.
+Under 8 U.S.C. § 1101(a)(43)(M)(i), an offense that involves fraud or deceit in which the loss to the victim is greater than $10,000 is defined as an aggravated felony.
+Mr. Kawashima stipulated in his plea agreement that the government's total actual loss was $245,126.
+An immigration judge concluded that, because the Kawashimas' convictions constituted aggravated felonies under subsection (M)(i), the Kawashimas were removable to Japan under 8 U.S.C. § 1227(a)(2)(A)(iii), which provides that any alien convicted of an aggravated felony is deportable.
+The Ninth Circuit ultimately affirmed the Board of Immigration Appeals' (BIA) determination that the Kawashimas' convictions constituted aggravated felonies.
+The Court's conclusion with respect to Mrs. Kawashima's conviction, however, was subject to the BIA's determination on remand that the government's total loss exceeded $10,000.